Ruled Real Hypersurfaces in the Indefinite Complex Projective Space: Some Axioms of Planes

 The following 3 lemmatta state that $\cpn$ satisfies certain types of \textit{axioms of planes}.
 Essentially, we show the existence of some families of totally geodesic submanifolds, passing through a given point and tangent to some tangent planes.
 The ideas underneath come from the fact that totally geodesic submanifolds of some model spaces embedded in flat $\RR^n_m$ can be computed by intersecting these models with linear subspaces.
 For more details, see \cite{ONeill}.
-We recall the following definitions.
-In any complex manifold $(\bar{M},\bar{g},J)$, a tangent plane at $z\in \bar{M}$, $\Pi\subset T_z\bar{M}$, $\dim \Pi\geq 2$, is called \textit{holomorphic}, respectively \textit{totally real}, if $J\Pi=\Pi$, respectively $J\Pi\perp \Pi$.
-Accordingly, a submanifold $S\subset \bar{M}$ is \textit{holomorphic} (resp. \textit{totally real}) when for any $p\in S$, $T_pS$ is holomorphic (resp. totally real).

 \begin{lemma} Let $x\in \mathbb{C}P^n_p$ and consider a holomorphic, non-degenerate hyperplane $\Pi\subset T_x\mathbb{C}P^n_p$ of dimension $\dim_{\mathbb{R}}\Pi=2n-2$.
 The following hold: \begin{enumerate} \item There exists a totally geodesic submanifold $L$ in $\cpn$ such that $x\in L$ and $T_xL=\Pi$.
 In addition, $L$ is isometric to $\mathbb{C}P^{n-1}_t$, where $t=p$ if $\Pi^{\perp}$ is definite positive or $t=p-1$ if $\Pi^{\perp}$ is definite negative.